paulocoutinhox/gowaze/README.md

 # GoWaze > Go Waze API Client

-With this library you can fetch some Waze API so easy.
-Check test files for samples.
+With this library you can fetch some Waze API easy.

 # CI